How to Offer Free Shipping for Your Online Store?

 One of the most common reasons that customers abandon their carts before completing a purchase is shipping costs.
 If you can successfully re-target those customers – via email, for example – and offer them free delivery as an incentive, there’s a high chance they’ll return to their carts and complete their order.

-Offering free shipping can be a great way of growing your customer base and increasing your sales – however, you need to ensure that you can afford the initial cost before making a final decision.
+Offering free shipping can be a great way of growing your customer base and increasing your sales – however, you need to ensure that you can afford the initial cost before making a final decision and have a shipping strategy in place.

 This article has explained the various ways you can offer free shipping without damaging your profit margins in the long run.
 To recap these include: